Sorry, you need to enable JavaScript to visit this website.

 From an investor’s standpoint, a recession can cause a bear market.
 With the drop in prices for various securities, the overall value of your investment portfolio may also decrease.
 Selling these securities is not always a wise option for investors with a long-term approach because recessions are only temporary.
 However, investors should be mindful of their investing habits during a recession and consider speaking to a financial advisor about their long-term plan.

-On a national level, the country is likely to see the deficit rise as tax revenues decline and the need to fund social programs and unemployment insurance increases.
+On a national level in a recession, the country is likely to see the deficit rise as tax revenues decline and the need to fund social programs and unemployment insurance increases.

 2. What causes a recession?